 Grinding Gear Games

 Now with all this talk of darkness, one would expect Grinding Gear Games' take on DC Universe, but as it turns out there are various biomes deeper into the mine, each of which looks different.
 Provided screenshots show them in red, green and blue colours.
 Now that I think of it, maybe this is Grind Gear Games' take on Mass Effect 3 ending.
-Either way, more information and screenshots can be found on the official website .
+Either way, more information and screenshots can be found on the .